 Today, digital technology has taken over many aspects of peoples’ personal lives.
 From banking to watching movies and listening to music, to shopping online, booking tickets and more.
 People are used to having technology work quickly and assist them to get things done.
 And if something doesn’t work, people will find a new solution.

-Unfortunately, the digital experience people have in the work environment doesn’t always function this way.
+Unfortunately, the digital workplace experience many people have doesn’t always function this way.
 Employees can be frustrated by systems that are arduous and antiquated and processes that take too long.
 And they can’t just change to a simpler more efficient digital system because they have to work with the systems and software the company provides.

 In addition, employees want to be able to work easily remotely when they need to, and as well as the ability to access workplace systems from their own devices.